-Yes, the log book has sections for recording the time and date that the practice took place, the location, the number of kilometres driven, the road, weather and traffic conditions and the name, licence number and the signature of the qualified supervising driver.
+Yes, the log book has sections for recording the time and date that the practice took place, the location, the road, weather and traffic conditions and the name, licence number and the signature of the qualified supervising driver.

 If I have a previous interstate learner's permit experience, can I record this driving experience into my log book?

 If you can produce evidence that you previously held an interstate learner licence/permit, the relevant qualified supervising driver may record previous driving experience in the log book.

 What happens if I lose my log book?

 The best way to avoid this situation is to take care of the log book to ensure that you don't lose it.
 Don't leave it lying around; get yourself a system to manage the things you need to do when you are learning to drive.
 There are lots of things that you will have to think about and plan for, simple things, like finding the ignition keys, putting on the 'L' plates, carrying your learner's permit while driving and looking after your log book.